-In this case Ian Bult and the members of law firm discriminated against my mother`s children by not sharing the information they had with them, including her nominated family representative.
+In this case Ian Bult and the members of Russell Kennedy discriminated against my mother`s children by not sharing the information they had with the family, including my mother`s nominated family representative.
 Their sentiment goes as follows: I am a lawyer thus I have a right that empowers me over you because of my position as a lawyer.

-In our families case, Ian Bult and the members of the law firm disagreed with the family and were permitted to further empower themselves over the family and break the contract of trust imparted to them with our late mother through her will by bullying and intimidating the family member executor to not participate in probate whilst perpetuating a lie or a misconstruction, thus discriminating against the whole of the family.
+In our family`s case, Ian Bult and the members of Russell Kennedy disagreed with the family and were permitted to further empower themselves over the family and break the contract of trust imparted to them with our late mother through her will by bullying and intimidating the family member executor to not participate in probate whilst perpetuating a lie or a misconstruction, thus discriminating against the whole of the family.
 Discrimination occurs when one group in the culture is far more powerful than the group it exploits, as the whites in Africa exploited and discriminated against the blacks.
+As has been systemic within Australia towards the Aboriginal people for the past 230 years.
 Discrimination and empowerment of a privileged cartel are the twin sisters of racism.

 It is universally knowledge that inheritance inequity is one of the main drivers of discrimination between family members which leads to the destruction of extended family networks.
 This process impedes upon those families development in Australia, and will impact upon migrant families more severely than the established population due to their paucity in extended family networks who are supportive at times of death in their home nations but have often been replaced by lawyers in Australia.

-Because the Victorian Legal Services Commissioner is aware of this discrimination against a less powerful group within Victoria that are prone to discrimination by lawyers like Ian Bult and the members of the law firm who act as executors or deal in deceased estates matters the Victorian Legal Services Commissioner is bound to act upon the problem so as these human rights abuses stop.
+Because the Victorian Legal Services Commissioner is aware of this discrimination against a less powerful group within Victoria that are prone to discrimination by lawyers like Ian Bult and the members of Russell Kennedy who act as executors or deal in deceased estates matters the Victorian Legal Services Commissioner is bound to act upon the problem so as these human rights abuses stop.

 Charter Of Human Rights and Responsibilities Section 13: Privacy and reputation